orbs-network/website/content/_shared/footer/tweets-and-posts/post1.md

 ---
 layout: partials/footer/posts-and-tweets/footer-post
-image: ../../assets/img/blog/how-to-choose-an-orbs-guardian/bg.png
+image: ../../assets/img/blog/single-sided-farming/bg.jpeg
-postUrl: blog/how-to-choose-an-orbs-guardian
+postUrl: blog/single-sided-farming
 date: Jan 01, 2019
 on: "On:"
 ---

-Orbs PoS V2.5: The Age of Guardians, has introduced many new features into the Orbs PoS Universe.
+The Orbs network was launched and opened to public participation at the end of March 2019 alongside the distribution of the ORBS token to…